If all you know about Midori cocktails is the Midori sour, then you’re really missing out because Midori is fantastic.

 This vibrantly neon green drink looks stunning at the club under all those party lights, and luckily, it tastes great, too.

-With only five ingredients – Midori, vodka, triple sec, pineapple juice, and lemon juice – it’s quick and straightforward to make, taking no more than 2 minutes.
+It’s quick and straightforward to make, taking no more than 2 minutes.

 It has a mildly tart taste, but the alcohol comes through too strongly in this one to be too mouth-puckering sour.